 'POWER PILGRIMAGE' (2020).
 In 1971, three hundred hippies set off from California in a convoy of 90 trucks and schoolbuses to find a new life.
 The pregnant women amongst them, out a desire to treat birth as a normal part of proceedings, passed around birth manuals and learnt to deliver each others' babies on the road.
 Ina May Gaskin, called in spontaneously to assist a woman and watching in wonder at the first natural birth she'd ever seen, would describe it decades later as an 'astonishing, wild beauty' that seeded the legacy of the global bestseller she went on to publish, Spiritual Midwifery, and The Farm birthing community that became legendary.

-PRIDE (2022) * TO BE RELEASED 13 JULY 2022* is a modern depiction of Adam and Eve standing naked with a newborn baby, wrapped up with the snake of temptation itself, flanked by an Arkful of 30 animals.
+PRIDE (2022) is a modern depiction of Adam and Eve standing naked with a newborn baby, wrapped up with the snake of temptation itself, flanked by an Arkful of 30 animals.
 Universal in culture is the image of Eve, succumbing to the serpent's temptation with the consequence of humanity's downfall.
 We end the series with more questions than answers, as we think about the birth of each and every human child who who comes from the mother and the father, and from whom gains his foothold, his strengths, his traumas.
 What does it mean to picture humanity fully stripped down to their unashamed selves, to ask not only of the origin but of the future of our species?
 Can man and woman regain their sense of pride in being the earth's true biologists?
 Can we again be proud?